Underworld (film series): Underworld: Endless War (2011)

 Underworld: Endless War is a 2011 animated film, which includes three individual short films beginning in 1890 and leading up to the events of Underworld: Awakening.
 The film follows Selene as she hunts down a group of three lycan brothers in three separate time periods.

 Television

 In October 2014, Wiseman announced plans to expand the film series into a franchise with the possibility of spin-offs in addition to a television series.
 In January 2016, the filmmaker confirmed that he is still developing the series though there is no timetable for when it will debut.
 He stated that the series will explore characters that tie into the film series.

 The series officially entered development in September 2017.
 Wiseman was announced to return to the franchise as executive producer.
 The filmmaker stated that the series will be a "pretty big departure from the films", specifying that the tone and character of the show will be different.
 The series will be a joint-venture production between Sony Pictures Television, Screen Gems, Sketch Films, Lakeshore Entertainment, and 20th Century Television.
+Wiseman indicated the project was still in development in 2023.